banner image

 What ages of children do you see for play therapy?

-I work with children from ages three to about 11 years of age in the playroom.
-If your child is younger than three, you and your child can join me together for filial sessions.
+I work with children ages three to 11 years of age in a dedicated playroom.

-As play therapists, we like to say “play is the child’s language” and “toys are the child’s words” (Landreth, 2002).
-Play therapy is the developmentally appropriate method of therapy for children ages 3 to 11 years.
-Play therapy allows your child to express himself/herself in the playroom using selected toys and materials.
-Through our therapeutic relationship, I can then enter your child’s world and assist your child in sharing that world.
+As play therapists, we like to say “play is the child’s language and toys are the child’s words” (Landreth, 2002).
+Child-Centered Play Therapy is an evidenced based best practice and is a developmentally appropriate method of therapy for children ages 3 to 11 years.
+CCPT allows your child to express themself in the playroom using selected toys and materials.
+I am then able to “meet your child where they are at” and help them begin to better self-regulate their moods and thoughts in our therapeutic relationship and in their daily living

 What type of play therapy do you provide?

-As a Certified Child-Centered Play Therapist from the University of North Texas, I primarily utilize Child-Centered Play Therapy (CCPT).
-CCPT is a non-directive approach that asks your child to be in control of the play choices, thereby assisting your child in developing autonomy, self-regulation, mood regulation, and an inner locus of control that helps him/her manage daily situations in life.
+I use non-directive Child-Centered Play Therapy (CCPT).
+CCPT asks your child to be in control of their play choices, thereby assisting your child in developing autonomy, self-regulation, mood regulation, and an inner locus of control.

 How does play therapy work?

-With a minimum of direction from me, your child is responsible for making play choices and allowed to release tension and emotion related to past experiences and current stressors.
+Your child is responsible for making play choices and allowed to release tension, thoughts, and emotions related to past experiences and current stressors.
+They are sometimes able to verbalize directly their issues and concerns.
 While your child plays they demonstrate play themes such that they are able to share their personal perspective by making the abstract into a concrete, relatable narrative.
 Your child is able to experience self-awareness, self-esteem, and self-acceptance in the therapeutic relationship that transfers to relationships at home and school.
 Your child can become more capable of managing his/her emotions and needs outside of the playroom.
-Within the “language” of play, he/she is able to relate his/her own experiences and allow the therapeutic relationship to develop.
+Within the “language” of play, the child is able to relate his/her own experiences and allow positive changes to occur.

 How long does play therapy last?